-• Update northern extent of Mount Ephraim Road.
+• Update northern extent of Mount Ephraim Road to follow the road's alignment northwest into Frederick County.

 This plan update includes a small correction to the northern extent of Mount Ephraim Road.
 At the intersection of Mount Ephraim, Sugarloaf Mountain, and West Harris Roads, the leg of the intersection that proceeds northeast was included within the extents of Mount Ephraim Road in the 1996 RRFMP, but in fact the road name changes from Mount Ephraim Road to Sugarloaf Mountain Road here.
 West Harris Road's extents from the 1996 Plan are also incorrect: West Harris Road terminates at this intersection, while Mount Ephraim Road continues northwest from the intersection and heads into Frederick County.